ONLYOFFICE/Kubernetes-Docs/README.md

 #### 5.3.3 Expose ONLYOFFICE Docs via route in OpenShift
 This type of exposure allows you to expose ONLYOFFICE Docs via route in OpenShift.
 Route configuration can be found [here](./docs/OPENSHIFT.md#publish-onlyoffice-docs-via-route).

+#### 5.3.4 Expose ONLYOFFICE Docs via HTTPRoute (Gateway API)
+This type of exposure allows you to expose ONLYOFFICE Docs with HTTPRoute via Gateway API.
+For details, see the [GATEWAY.md](./GATEWAY.md) guide.

 ### 5.4 Admin Panel deployment (optional)